 xarvio has been using Lokalise for about 3 years already.
 The result?
 Significantly shorter time to market for global product offerings.
 The journey began in 2016 with using Lokalise for 2 countries.
 In the first half of 2017, the team managed to add 16 more countries to their list.
 Within some of the countries, xarvio services are offered in multiple local languages.
 For example, in Belgium xarvio supports 2 languages and in India currently 3 different local languages are supported.

 "The most amazing thing is that we can scale one market per month."

 Why?
 Simply put, the problems with the translation process have vanished since Lokalise was adopted.
 The process is straightforward and with the need for localization addressed, there is one less thing to worry about when targeting the launch of a global solution.

 A tool that you can benefit from

-We asked Denis which companies, in his opinion, should use Lokalise.
-He recommends Lokalise to any business out there that needs to offer products and services in multiple languages.
+Denis recommends Lokalise to any business out there that needs to offer products and services in multiple languages.

-Here are some of the Lokalise benefits that Denis lists:
+Here are some of the Lokalise benefits that he lists:

-Time and effort saved by having a simplified, easy to use process that eliminates any unnecessary steps in the localization process, for example, ability to translate the text directly in code instead of a plethora of offline excel sheets.
+- Time and effort saved by having a simplified, easy-to-use process that eliminates any unnecessary steps in the localization process, for example, the ability to translate the text directly in code instead of a plethora of offline excel sheets.